raydot/bike-lock-problem/README.md

 ## Conclusion

 I thought I would get a short handful of candidate words out of this but even with a selection of only the most 500 popular words in the English language it returns more than 200 results!
+Could probably figure out the combo faster by just cycling through all 10K iterations.
+Still, it was fun to do!